 - Finally, in non gamey news, according to Gizmodo, if you want your home to sound like the Original Series U.S.S.
 Enterprise, they now have door chimes for that.
 Also, the TV show Wing Commander Academy is coming to the US in a complete series DVD set, according to TVShowsonDVD, which is awesome because I missed it while it was on.

 And that’s it.
 Have a great day y’all!

-Armada 2526 Supernova, beyond beyaan, drox operative, Evochron Mercenary, Kerbal Space Program, Lunar Flight, lunar lander, miner wars 2081, star supremacy, stardrive, starfarer
+Armada 2526, beyond beyaan, drox operative, Evochron Mercenary, Kerbal Space Program, Lunar Flight, lunar lander, miner wars 2081, star supremacy, stardrive, starfarer